mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/application-technical.md

 ##Make a complaint about UK Visas and Immigration
-If you want to submit a complaint about the technical issues you've experienced you can submit a complaint.
 This will take up to 20 days to get a response.
 [Submit a compliant about UK Visas and immigration](https://www.gov.uk/contact-ukvi-inside-outside-uk)